The site will keep you updated with tech and video games as well as technological news.

 Remote Play of PS4 titles on the PlayStation Vita has been one of the system's most anticipated features.

-Remote Play works well via wireless LAN in supported titles; several third-party releases have gone above and beyond basic support, including full Vita control in games like Battlefield 4 and Assassin's Creed 4.
+including full Vita control in games like Battlefield 4 and Assassin's Creed 4.
 Sony's own first-party games like Killzone: Shadow Fall and Knack also support the feature.

 However, dreams of universal access to PS4 content from